If you would like to discover more about coaching and training as a coach, do come along to one of our free upcoming virtual open events or webinars.

 They get freedom and so do I.

-An enormous thanks to Elise for sharing her coaching journey with us.
+An enormous thanks to Elise for sharing her coach training journey with us.

 Practitioner Diploma / “I constantly felt supported and inspired”

 Reshma Karia is an accredited executive coach and mental health employment advisor with 20 years of experience of providing one-to-one…

 Practitioner Diploma / “The most transformational training I have ever undertaken”

 22nd August 2023 by Lee Robertson